Skip to content

 The starting point for My Aged Care and information on what’s involved in beginning your own aged care journey.

-View this page to access My Aged Care’s website and their various contact methods.
+View this page to access My Aged Care’s contact details and information on services that can help you contact them if you need support.

 Read this important information about the assessment process, what to expect and how to prepare so your care needs are better understood.
 You can also apply for an assessment online if preferred.